Pingping1997/PingpingWang-Blog/indiex.md

 title: About
 description: "「Our free will is going to our destiny.」"
 permalink: /
+header-img: img/bg-walle.jpg
 ---
 Hey, I’m Pingping Wang, currently pursuing a PhD at TU Wien (Vienna), where I work at the intersection of sustainability and process systems engineering.
 My research focuses on integrating carbon capture and storage/utilization (CCS/CCU) into current and future industrial infrastructures.
 I’m developing a prospective life cycle optimization framework to evaluate and support the deployment of CCS/CCU and carbon dioxide removal (CDR) technologies—aiming to mitigate CO₂ emissions from both heavy industry and the atmosphere.

 Beyond engineering, I’m deeply curious about the evolution of socio-economic systems and human behavior, especially in relation to fairness in decarbonization and sustainable development.

-I’m a committed supporter of open-source efforts in systems engineering, energy transition, and social & climate justice—and I’m always learning how to better contribute to these communities.
+I’m a committed supporter of open-source efforts in systems engineering, energy transition, and social & climate justice—and I’m a [Julia](https://julialang.org/)lover and user.

 When I’m not in front of a screen, you’ll probably find me outdoors: climbing, playing tennis, cycling, swimming, reading/thinking, or enjoying food and music.
 ### Education